SupernautFX/SFX-Windows-Terminal-Color-Schemes/README.md

-# WinTerm : SFX Color Schemes
+# WinTerm: SFX Color Schemes

 [**WinTerm : SFX Color Schemes**](https://github.com/SupernautFX/WinTerm-SFX-Color-Schemes) is the central GitHub Repository used to host **ALL** of my own Custom Made Color Schemes for use with Microsoft's [*Windows Terminal*](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701).